About Credit Unions

 Credit unions are either federally or state chartered.
 Credit unions vary greatly in size, structure and services.
 Small credit unions may offer basic savings and loans.
 Larger credit unions may offer checking, credit and debit cards, ATM cards, IRAs and certificates of deposit, and may have several branch locations.
 There are three types of credit unions:

-- Single common bond credit unions (occupation and associational) such as Savannah Schools FCU in Savannah or Georgia Methodist FCU in Atlanta.
+- Single common bond credit unions (occupation and associational) such as Savannah Schools FCU in Savannah or United Methodist Connectional FCU in Atlanta.

-- Multiple common bond credit unions (more than one group each having a common bond of occupation or association) such as Associated CU in Atlanta or TIC FCU in Columbus.
+- Multiple common bond credit unions (more than one group each having a common bond of occupation or association) such as Associated CU in Atlanta or Kinetic FCU in Columbus.

-- Community credit unions serve residents of a particular area or community such as CSRA FCU in Augusta or Coosa Valley FCU in Rome.
+- Community credit unions serve residents of a particular area or community such as Robins Financial CU in Augusta or Coosa Valley CU in Rome.

 Security of Credit Unions